sidashah/group26-proj1/README.md

 # How to run the program
 ## Install dependencies (if you don't have them already installed)
+`sudo apt-get install python-numpy`
+`sudo apt-get install python-scipy`
 `sudo apt-get install python-pip`
-`sudo apt-get install python-dev`
-`sudo pip install -r requirements.txt`
+`sudo pip install -U scikit-learn`

 ## Run the program
 `python main.py A B C`